vmware/vcf-security-and-compliance-guidelines/features-capabilities/certificate-management/Configuring-vSphere-Intermediate-Subordinate-CA-Mode.md

 Support
 -------

 VMware Global Support Services assists with certificate replacement in a break/fix capacity (contact them for issues).
 For proactive support, consult your Technical Account Manager or account team.
-While we welcome feedback on this document (use the icon above), the authors cannot provide direct support for these operations.
+While we welcome feedback on this document (use the repository issue tracker), the authors cannot provide direct support for these operations.

 Disclaimer
 ----------